2023 State of the Anacostia River Full Report

 To arrive at the overall grade for water quality in the Anacostia River, the Anacostia Watershed Society (AWS) first evaluates and grades each of three sections of the 9 mile tidal river for the key indicators of Dissolved Oxygen, Fecal Bacteria, Water Clarity and Chlorophyll a.
 The three sections, shown on the map below, are the Maryland portion of the Anacostia (Section 1: MD Anacostia), the upper half of the Anacostia in the District of Columbia above the East Capitol Street Bridge (Section 2: Upper DC Anacostia), and the lower portion in the District (Section 3: Lower DC Anacostia).
 Assessment for Submerged Aquatic Vegetation (SAV), Stormwater Volume Runoff, Toxics, and Trash is conducted for the entire tidal Anacostia River.
 These parameters will also be taken into consideration to give %Score and Grade for each section and the entire river.

 For the past decade, the Anacostia River made steady progress and finally received a passing grade in the 2018 State of the River Report Card.
-In the 2019 report card, the grade slipped just below passing, but the overall momentum towards swimmable and fishable is evident in this year's grade.
-The river recovered very quickly from the damage caused by the large amount of stormwater runoff in the wettest year in the recorded history in 2018, a big reason we suspect that the grade went down.
+In the 2019 report card, the grade slipped just below passing, but the overall momentum towards swimmable and fishable is evident.
+The river recovered very quickly from the damage caused by the large amount of stormwater runoff in the wettest year in 2018 in recorded history, a big reason we suspect that the grade went down.
 The record-setting rains brought an increase in pollutants to the river from impervious surfaces (roads, roofs, parking lots, etc.) and created torrential streamflows that caused streambank erosion which sent sediment to the river.
-All of this led to make the water cloudy and unable to support the nearly 100 acres of submerged aquatic vegetation that the Anacostia River is clearly capable of supporting now.
+All of this led to making the water cloudy and unable to support the nearly 100 acres of submerged aquatic vegetation that the Anacostia River is clearly capable of supporting now in the right conditions.

 The above table shows %Scores for each parameter and for each section (when available).
-Section 1 (MD Anacostia ) had highest %Score this year.
-The %Score for the entire Anacostia was 63.
+Section 1 (MD Anacostia ) had the highest %Score this year.
+The %Score for the entire Anacostia was 52.
 The letter grade for the entire river was F; however, the long term trends indicate other improvements along the way to a swimmable and fishable Anacostia River.

 Signs of Improvement - Mussels